JuanCodeAtATime/famCloud/README.md

 ### ISSUES (Developer's Notes)

-The photo rendering and storage functionality is disabled on the Heroku deployed site.
+The has no issues when running locally.
+However, photo rendering and storage functionality is intermittenly throwing "Failed to load resource: net::ERR_CONNECTION_REFUSE" on some devices on the Heroku deployed site.
 I'm currently working to resolve this issue.

 *****